-Asymmetrical connections provide internet with unequal download speeds, with download speed being faster than the upload speed.
-Sometimes a business will choose asymmetrical internet as a cost-saving measure, only to discover the cost minimal saving mean that their internet connection doesn’t support how they need to connect to the internet
+Sometimes a business will choose asymmetrical internet as a cost-saving measure, only to discover the minimal cost saving means that their internet connection doesn’t support how they need to connect to the internet.

 Why a symmetrical connection is best for business connectivity

 Waiting for documents to upload to the cloud is not just annoying, it can cause real issues for businesses.